The Unruly Tongue: Speech and Violence in Medieval Italy

 Italian Studies, New York University

 What can words do?
-This project offers a historicizing twist to that question by asking what words could do in medieval Italy.
-I focus on the northern Italian cities, the nascent self-governing republics that arose in the midst of monarchic and seigniorial rule.
-The cities branded themselves as beacons of libertas, but dissimilar to the ideals of many modern republics, speech was far from free.
-I construct a cultural history of speech and its regulation by drawing together medical tracts, pastoral treatises, rhetorical manuals, contemporary literature, statute law, and civic, episcopal, and inquisition trial processes.
-This diverse source base has suggested that a narrative forefronting clerical or political persecution cannot fully explain medieval regulation of speech.
-Instead, I argue that the definition and prosecution of speech crimes were part of a larger and developing ethics of speech, one that identified the ability of words themselves to become weapons and that summoned all to guard against their violence.
-I work to identify the construction, geography, and cultural import of a moral order: the ephemeral and irretrievable yet determinative world of speech.
+Or for the historian, what could words do in cultures past?
+This talk focuses on the northern cities of medieval Italy, the nascent self-governing republics that arose in the midst of encroaching monarchic and seigniorial rule.
+The cities branded themselves as beacons of libertas, but dissimilar to the ideals of many modern republics, speech was far from free there.
+In order to understand that world, I construct a cultural history of speech and its regulation by drawing together medical tracts, pastoral treatises, rhetorical manuals, contemporary literature, statute law, and civic, episcopal, and inquisition trial processes.
+The presentation will conclude with a close reading of the first story on the first day of The Decameron as Boccaccio’s influential juridically-minded meditation on what words could do.

 Melissa Vise is a historian of medieval Europe whose research focuses on religious, cultural, and legal history with an emphasis on the Italian peninsula.
 Most recently, she was a Visiting Assistant Professor at New York University in the Department of Italian Studies.
 She was a Presidential Fellow at Northwestern University (2012-14), a Fellow in the Mellon Academy for Advanced Studies of the Renaissance (2013), a Charlotte Newcomb Fellow (2014-15), and a winner of the Medieval Academy of America’s Olivia Remie Constable Award (2017).
 Her most recent article, “The Women and the Inquisitor: Peace-making in Bologna, 1299” is forthcoming in Speculum, 2018.